Working with Tables

 // retrieve all rows in the table where the "firstName" property is set to "Ada"

-const rows = tables.activeTasks.find({ firstName: 'Ada' });
+const rows = store.activeTasks.find({ firstName: 'Ada' });

 // retrive all rows in the table where the "ownerID" is greater than 10.

-const rows = tables.activeTasks.find(v => v.ownerID > 10);
+const rows = store.activeTasks.find(v => v.ownerID > 10);

 The findOne() method is the same as the find() method, except it will only return the first row that is found, or undefined if no row matches your where predicate.
 Omitting the where predicate will return the first row in the table.